It is evident how happy crab counting makes Corinne Kee (with Joni and Todd Carpenter in the background).

 “The sight of all the horseshoe crabs on the beach is awe inspiring and provides a bit of reassurance that humankind has not completely ruined the planet," says Joni Carpenter.
 "I don't want to see this spectacle of nature that has been happening for 350 million years come to an end because of our species.”

 Corinne Kee has made the 11-hour drive from Michigan for the past five years to play her part in ensuring healthy populations for both horseshoe crabs and the shorebirds which depend on them.

 “My first count occurred at midnight during a full moon,” recalls Kee, who grew up in New Jersey and has ties to the east coast.
 “One minute you are just hanging out on the beach and then the tide turns and you need to look where you step for all the crabs!”

-Likely it will take much more than extreme weather to deter counters like Joni and Todd Carpenter and Corinne Kee from helping the crabs and shorebirds convening along the eastern seaboard in May and June.
-Now living in Maryland, the Carpenters mark the event on their annual calendar – in pen, adding, “I think we will participate in the census as long as there are beaches and horseshoe crabs -- which means hopefully for a very long time.”
+It will take much more than extreme weather to deter counters like Joni and Todd Carpenter and Corinne Kee from helping the crabs and shorebirds convening along the eastern seaboard in May and June.
+Now living in Maryland, the Carpenters mark the event on their annual calendar—in pen, adding, “I think we will participate in the census as long as there are beaches and horseshoe crabs—which means hopefully for a very long time.”